Anything for a Quiet Life: Synopsis

 Knavesbe and Mistress Knavesbe at home.
 He tries to make her confess that she has been unfaithful to him, telling her that he himself has slept around.
-This is, it emerges, part of his scheme with Lord Beaufort: Beaufort wants to sleep with her, and Knavesby has agreed to prostitute his wife in exchange for preferment.
+This is, it emerges, part of his scheme with Lord Beaufort: Beaufort wants to sleep with her, and Knavesbe has agreed to prostitute his wife in exchange for preferment.
 She is horrified.
 Beaufort enters and flirts with her; she is non-committal.
 When the two men exit, she reflects: she is shocked at the plan's wickedness, but has a scheme to derail the plot.
 Meanwhile, Mistress Camlet is suspicious of her husband, believing Cressingham's two children who are boarded in her house to be Camlet's bastards.
 Young Franklin and Young Cressingham, in disguise as a rich knight and his tailor, arrive at the Camlets' shop and persuade Camlet to let them take some very expensive fabrics on credit.
 Camlet's apprentice, Ralph, delivers; he is parted from the goods and left alone with Sweetball the barber-surgeon, who, persuaded that Ralph is suffering from venereal disease, threatens to cut off his penis.
-Ralph makes a swift exit, leaving the cloths behind.
+Ralph makes a swift exit, leaving the fabric behind.